Astronomy and Astrophysics Group

 - We are concerned with the properties of active galactic nuclei (AGN) and their influence on their host galaxies, using observations from X-ray to radio wavelengths

-- We investigate a wide-range of astrophysical phenomena (from Kuiper Belt Objects and gamma-ray bursts) at high time resolution using the Sheffield-led ULTRACAM, ULTRASPEC instruments plus supernovae using large ground-based telescopes and the Hubble Space Telescope
+- We investigate a wide-range of astrophysical phenomena (from Kuiper Belt Objects and gamma-ray bursts) at high time resolution using the Sheffield-led ULTRACAM, ULTRASPEC and HiPERCAM instruments plus supernovae using large ground-based telescopes and the Hubble Space Telescope

 For more details on our research please visit the Astronomy and Astrophysics Group website:

 - Dr Justyn Maund

 - Dr Richard Parker

 The Astronomy and Astrophysics group also has 3 PDRAs, and 17 PhD students.

 - Dr Chris Benn - Visiting Senior Lecturer